dhobale-arun/Spotify-API-Data-Analysis/README.md

 # Spotify-API-Data-Analysis
-This project comprises of various Spotify API data analysis projects
+This project comprises of Spotify API data analysis project